Heron Bay Parkland

 After its purchase in 2019, NSID indicated that approximately 150 acres of the property would be used for stormwater management.
 That open green space will also allow for recreational walking trails.
 A portion of the property will be the site of a memorial for the 17 victims of the February 14, 2018, tragedy at Marjory Stoneman Douglas High School.

 That left approximately 70 acres of available land from the original NSID purchase—land NSID intended to develop in an effort to recoup the cost of its purchase.
 Land that can be developed is valuable and developing a portion of the golf course could defray much, if not all, of the original purchase price.
-NSID initiated a Request For Proposals (RFP), then released another RFP, and eventually accepted the offer from the City of Parkland to buy 65 acres.
+NSID initiated an RFP, then released another, but, before moving forward with a developer, eventually accepted the offer from the City of Parkland to buy 65 acres.

 The City’s desire to buy the property was born out of a lack of exciting proposals that would be a complement to Parkland.
 The prevailing logic was, the City has greater control over the fate of the property if it drives the process and generally directs prospective developers.
 Once a developer is selected by the City, the developer’s knowledge, experience, and resources will serve to ensure the completed project has sufficient appeal to be successful and last long-term.

 Sometime after the residential site development has taken shape, the City will begin the search and selection process for a developer for the commercial / retail portion of the property.
-The selected developer will ultimately facilitate a public charrette--a planning session that would likely include residents, planners, City officials, architects, a landscape architect, a transportation expert, public safety officials, and others.
+Ultimately the firm selected to design a concept for the commercial / retail portion or the developer itself will facilitate a public charrette--a planning session that would likely include residents, planners, City officials, architects, a landscape architect, a transportation expert, public safety officials, and others.
 This charrette would seek to elicit input from stakeholders to ensure all perspectives have been considered.
 This collaborative planning mechanism would enable the most desirable outcome for all of Parkland.